hackerb9/vt340test/charset/README.md

 [ "$LANG" ] || export LANG=C    # No Latin-1, so fallback to "C"
 ```

+_Note: for LANG to work, modern systems often require uncommenting
+iso88591 in /etc/locale.gen and then re-running `sudo locale-gen`._

 </ul>

-See hackerb9's [vt340 setup script](../usage/vt340.setup.sh) that
+See hackerb9's [vt340 setup script](../usage/vt340.setup.sh) that sets
-includes the above and other useful configurations for anyone
+`LANG` and some other useful configurations for anyone attempting to
-attempting to use a VT340 in modern times.
+use a VT340 in modern times.

-## ISO 2022: "Shifting" (multibyte characters)
+## 2. ISO 2022: "Shifting" (multibyte characters)

 While an 8-bit code works for single-byte character sets, the VT340
 can simultaneously show characters that are beyond that range by using